No Alternate Title

 |Release Date||16 Jun 2002|

-Naturally, for most fanboys the graphics would be more than enough to hail Bahamut Lagoon as an instant classic.
-Fortunately for the rest of us, the actual gameplay holds up well.
-Like I said, it’s a strategy RPG.
-I only played up to the second battle and stopped cause, well, I’m not too big on the genre.
+This is kind of a strategy RPG.
 You have your groups of fighters, represented by the lead character on the map, and when you attack, the game shifts into your typical RPG mode, where you can give Attack, Magic, Defend commands and such.
 Each group also has its own dragon, which it can control with three basic commands.
 The dragons will pretty much do their own thing, until you tell them to fall back, or stay close, or whatever.
 Sometimes when your group’s in battle, the dragon will attack first, giving you a nice little advantage over the enemy.
 Did that make sense?

 As far as I’ve played so far, this is a quality translation.
 I’d say it even rivals many commercial efforts.
 Dark Force, Neill, and Tomato should all be congratulated for this effort.
 In fact, as an assignment, you are all hereby ORDERED to read the readme, as it will give you a true appreciation for everything that went into this translation, maggots.
 Failure to comply will result in sexecution/s extreme disappointment.